 This bill aims to regulate virtual-currency kiosks in North Dakota by creating new sections in the North Dakota Century Code and amending existing definitions related to virtual currency.
 Key provisions include the requirement for kiosk operators to be licensed as money transmitters, compliance with money transmitter regulations, and the establishment of security measures for kiosk locations.
-Additionally, operators must submit quarterly reports detailing the locations of their kiosks and provide clear disclosures to customers regarding the risks and terms associated with virtual currency transactions.
-The bill also mandates the use of blockchain analytics to detect and prevent fraudulent activities and establishes a daily transaction limit of $2,000 per customer.
+Additionally, operators must submit quarterly reports detailing the locations of their kiosks and provide clear disclosures to customers regarding the terms and conditions of transactions, including risks associated with virtual currency.

 FIRST ENGROSSMENT: 13-09.1-44